This checklist can be applied to any site built with Squarespace to increase your traffic and search engine rankings as quickly as possible.

 To do this, you just need to understand 3 concepts: search volume, keyword difficulty, and searcher intent.

-Search volume is an estimate of how many times a specific term (keyword) is searched for each month.
+Search volume is an estimate of how many times a search term (keyword) is searched for each month.

 For example, if you have a blog about tennis, keyword research would allow you to know that it’s a much better idea to write a post about “tennis tips” than about “tennis techniques”.

-You can use keyword difficulty as a second filter for the keywords you select.
+You can use keyword difficulty as a second filter for the target keywords you select.

 Searcher intent refers to figuring out what the user was looking for when they typed a specific keyword into Google.
 This sounds obvious but it can save you from wasting a lot of time and effort.